-- 6. All PX PDUs available for the upgrade appear in a list.
-Select the checkboxes for the PDUs you want to upgrade, then click Selected PDUs to add them to the "PDUs selected to this upgrade" list at the bottom of the page.
-Or, click All PDUs to add all available PX PDUs to the list. - To remove PDUs from the plan, click Selected PDUs or All PDUs in the bottom list.
+- To remove PDUs from the plan, click Selected PDUs or All PDUs in the bottom list.
 Only PDUs in the bottom list will be upgraded. - 7.
 Click Continue.
 Click the Plan Options link in the summary at top. - 8.
 On the Plan Options page, edit the plan name, if needed, and set other preferences. - a.
 Select the "Abort on failure" checkbox if you want Power IQ to cancel all remaining upgrades in the plan if an upgrade failure occurs.
-This could help prevent an upgrade problem from affecting other Dominion PX PDUs in the plan. - Select the "Allow simultaneous rollouts" checkbox if you want Power IQ to upgrade the firmware of multiple Dominion PX PDUs at once.
+This could help prevent an upgrade problem from affecting other PDUs in the plan. - b.
+Select the "Allow simultaneous rollouts" checkbox if you want Power IQ to upgrade the firmware of multiple Raritan PX PDUs at once.
 This makes batch upgrades faster by allowing up to 25 upgrades to run at the same time. - Click Continue.
 Review the summary of the plan.
 Click Add Comment if you want add notes to the plan.
 Click Add or Remove PDUs if you want to edit the list of PDUs to upgrade. - 10.
 Click Save.
 The completed plan summary page opens. - 11.
 Click Start Upgrade to execute the plan immediately.
 The upgrade starts, and the status page displays.
 You can also execute the saved plan later.
-See Execute a Saved Upgrade Plan (on page 271). - See View Status of Upgrade Plans in Progress (on page 272) for details on checking upgrades in progress. - See View Completed Upgrade Plans (on page 272) for details on checking completed upgrades.
+See Execute a Saved Upgrade Plan (on page 340). - See View Status of Upgrade Plans in Progress (on page 341) for details on checking upgrades in progress. - See View Completed Upgrade Plans (on page 341) for details on checking completed upgrades.